Your Solution for Missing Teeth in Rockwall

 If you’re missing one or more teeth, you may be worried about shifting teeth, eating patterns, speaking abilities, and further tooth loss.
 A dental bridge can instantly reverse these concerns and restore your smile to perfect health.

 Your dental bridge can be constructed from gold alloys, other alloys, porcelain, or a combination of those materials.
 Dr. Williamson will make sure that your bridge appears natural and appealing, and matches your true smile.

 How Should I Care for my Dental Bridge?

 Maintain a strict regimen of brushing and flossing to keep your natural teeth and your dental work clean and healthy.
 Continue to visit your dentist twice yearly to check on your teeth, gums, and dental bridge.

 Ready to learn more about replacing damaged or missing teeth?
-Call our office today to schedule your consultation with Dr. Karen Williamson.
+Call, text, or email our office today to schedule your consultation with Dr. Karen Williamson.
 We hope to see you soon!